 Reason #4 – When The Senior Have Multiple Medical Problems

 There are often multiple medical conditions that seniors have to manage, including neurological conditions, diabetes, heart disease, and arthritis.
-When you work with a geriatrician, you have someone who understands how seniors are impacted by these conditions
+When you work with a geriatrician, you have someone who understands how these conditions impact seniors

 Reason #5 – You Notice Frailty